 California Polytechnic State University, San Luis Obispo

-Registered Architect, California
+Registered Architect, State of California

 Member, American Institute of Architects Central Valley Chapter